BlakePeterson54/gradient-background-generator/README.md

 - Renders a simple gradient background picker in the browser
 - Updates the page background live as colors change
-- shows the current 'linear-gradient(...)'
+- Shows the current 'linear-gradient(...)'
 CSS in text form
 - Includes a "Random" button (two random hex colors, never identical)
 - Includes a "Reset" button to restore the initial colors/background
+- Includes a "Copy CSS" button to copies the current background CSS value to the clipboard

 ## Tech

-- HTML, CSS, vanilla Javascript
+- HTML, CSS, vanilla JavaScript
 - DOM querying, event listeners, and basic state management
 - Uses 'getComputedStyle' to read the current background from CSS